PipedreamHQ/pipedream/docs/docs/data-stores/pre-built-actions/README.md

 ![Delete a record example](https://res.cloudinary.com/pipedreamin/image/upload/v1648064157/docs/components/CleanShot_2022-03-23_at_15.35.48_2x_ay1bbw.png)

-Deleting a record is not deleting the whole Data Store.
+Deleting a record does not delete the entire Data Store.
 [To delete an entire Data Store, use the Pipedream Data Stores Dashboard](#deleting-data-stores-manually).